gradosphera/acton/README.md

 ## Testing

+Copy `lib/` with the functions into your project.

 ```
 acton test foo_test.tolk            # single file
 acton test .                        # all test files in dir and subdirs